Optimizing resource efficiencies for scalable full-stack quantum computers: Noisy single-qubit gate

 Let us first focus on the characteristics of the gate at the quantum level.
 The ground and first excited states of the superconducting qubit are denoted $|0\rangle$ and $|1\rangle$, respectively, with a transition frequency set to $\omega_0= 2\pi \times 6$\,GHz.
 The gate is implemented by driving the qubit with resonant microwave pulses at a frequency $\omega_0$ and an amplitude that induces a classical Rabi frequency $\Omega$.
 We consider square pulses of duration $\tau_\mathrm{1qb}$, giving rise to the qubit Hamiltonian $H = -\frac{1}{2}\hbar \omega_0 \sigma_z + \frac{1}{2}\hbar \Omega (\upe^{\upi\omega t/2}\sigma_- + \upe^{-\upi\omega t/2}\sigma_+)$, with $\sigma_\pm\equiv\frac{1}{2}(\sigma_x\mp\upi\sigma_y)$.
 For model simplicity, all single-qubit gates are taken as $X$ gates, i.e., each gate is a $\pi$-pulse of duration $\tau_{1\text{qb}} = \pi/\Omega$.
 For driving pulses propagating in control lines, $\Omega$ and the spontaneous emission rate $\gamma$ are not independent, with $\Omega= \sqrt{(4 \gamma)/(\hbar \omega_0)} \sqrt{P}$, where $P$ is the average power of the microwave pulse \cite{PRXQuantum,cottet2017observing}.
 In the present section, dedicated to the study at the quantum level, the gate duration $\tau_\mathrm{1qb}$ is taken as the control parameter.
 The resource cost is defined as the power $P_\pi$ consumed to bring the qubit from $|0\rangle$ to $|1\rangle$:

-The spontaneous emission rate $\gamma$ is set by the specific qubit technology; we use $\gamma^{-1}=1\,{\rm ms}$ in Secs.~\ref{Sect:noisy-gate} and \ref{Sect:NISQ}.
+The spontaneous emission rate $\gamma$ is set by the specific qubit technology; we use $\gamma^{-1}=1\,{\rm ms}$ in Sec.~\ref{Sect:noisy-gate} and \mf{$\gamma^{-1}=10 \,{\rm ms}$ in Sec.~}\ref{Sect:NISQ}.
 The action of the noise alone is described by a map ${\cal N}$, obtained by integrating the Lindblad equation over a time interval $\tau_{1{\rm qb}}$,

 with ${\cal L}[A](\cdot)\equiv A\cdot A^\dagger-\frac{1}{2}\{A^\dagger A,\cdot\}$, $\{\cdot,\cdot\}$ is the anti-commutator, and $n_\text{noise}$ denotes the number of thermal photons.
-We assume this same noise map $\cal N$ for every single-qubit gate, and write ${\cal G}= {\cal N}G$, where $\cal G$ and $G$ are the maps for the noisy and ideal gates, respectively.
+We assume this same noise map $\cal N$ for every single-qubit gate, and write \mf{${\cal G}= G {\cal N}$}, where $\cal G$ and $G$ are the maps for the noisy and ideal gates, respectively.

 We define our ``low-level" metric to quantify the performance of the noisy single-qubit gate as the worst-case gate fidelity,